zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c720-chromebook/index.md

             partition the drive to use the full capacity.
 *   The battery enable switch and battery enable screw are a safety mechanism to prevent the Acer C720 from being powered by the battery while the cover is removed.
-Either the swich must be pressed OR a screw inserted into #6 to power the device from the battery.
+Either the switch must be pressed OR a screw inserted into #6 to power the device from the battery.
 *   The debug header (probably missing) has access to all sorts of useful things like a serial UART from the EC and PCH, JTAG for the